krupawaani-cmd/QR-code-generator/README.md

 QR Code Generator

+About
-A simple and responsive QR Code Generator built using HTML, CSS, and JavaScript.
+This is a simple and responsive QR Code Generator built using HTML, CSS, and JavaScript.
-Enter any text or URL, and instantly generate a scannable QR code.
+You can enter any text or URL, and instantly generate a scannable QR code.

 Features

 Generate QR codes for text, URLs, or numbers

-Responsive and clean UI
+Responsive and clean user interface

-Works on any modern browser
+Works on all modern browsers

-Instant code generation
+Instant code generation with no dependencies

 Technologies Used